All Episodes

 So I think we'll get a readout over time about the current day.

-But back then, um, so when Eisenhower leaves office and Kennedy in the first times goes into the Bay of Pigs and launches the operation.
+But back then, so when Eisenhower leaves office and Kennedy in the first times goes into the Bay of Pigs and launches the operation, by the way, Eisenhower told him in the Oval Office three things.

 One, make sure you have an exile government ready to go for Cuba.

-Two, have somebody to take over for Castro, and three, make sure you have air power.
+Two, have somebody to take over for Castro.

-Well, one didn't happen, two didn't happen, and then Kennedy called off the air power because he didn't want the world to know it was the U.S. uh for that mission.
+Well, one didn't happen, two didn't happen, and then Kennedy called off the air power because he didn't want the world to know it was the U.S. for that mission.

 The mission fails.

-And Eisenhower walking up the path says, Mr. President, with all due respect, I think I told you that three months ago.
+And Eisenhower, walking up the path, says, Mr. President, with all due respect, I think I told you that three months ago.

 Excellent.